FirebaseExtended/firepad/docs/index.md

 > Sets the contents of Firepad as html.

 `firepad.isHistoryEmpty()`
 > Returns true if the Firepad has never had any content.
-Useful for doing first-time initialization.
+Useful for doing first-time initialization if defaultText is not specified.

 `firepad.setUserId(userId)`
 > Sets the user id to use for writing operations and storing cursor data.